P5vc/fetch-apply/README.md

 #### Initializers

-Initializers are installation/set-up scripts that are designed to only be run once, when first configuring a system, and after that shall not be run again.
+Initializers are installation/set-up scripts that are designed to only be run once.
+Their goal is to "initialize" (configure) a system, and shall only be run once on that system.

-Initializers are created by adding a file with the desired commands to the `initializers` directory.
+Initializers are created by adding a file with the desired commands to be run, to the `initializers` directory.
+The name of the file you create will be the name of that initializer.

 #### Modules

 Modules are pieces of code that have a specific task or job.
-Modules are generally related to a single program, and are labeled with that program's name.
+Modules are generally related to a single program, and therefore are labeled with that program's name.

 To create a module, make a new directory within the `modules` directory.
 The title of this directory will be the module's name.
 Within the new directory you just made, create the following two, required files: `variables` and `apply`.